 Tap the back-arrow and a summary of the Trigger Actions is displayed.

-(Additional trigger-action combos can be added if required, using the "+" button).
+(Additional trigger-action combos can be added if required, using the " + " button).

-Tap the "Save" button to write the combo(s) into the logger memory.
+When finished, tap the "Save" button to write the combo(s) into the logger memory.